cisco/mercury/python/README.md

    [-f or --fingerprint] fingerprint_file_name  # write fingerprints to file (stdout is the default)

 OPTIONS
-   [-a or --analysis]                           # perform process/malware identification [-h or --help]                               # help text [-l or --lookup]                             # return database entry for a double quoted fingerprint string [-n or --num-procs]                          # return the top-n most probable processes [-w or --human-readable]                     # return human readable fingerprint string [-e or --experimental]                       # turns on all experimental features [-s or --sslkeylogfile]                      # filename of sslkeylog output for decryption
+   [-l or --lookup]                             # return database entry for a double quoted fingerprint string [-n or --num-procs]                          # return the top-n most probable processes [-s or --sslkeylogfile]                      # filename of sslkeylog output for decryption

+FLAGS
+   [-a or --analysis]                           # perform process identification [-w or --human-readable]                     # return human readable fingerprint string [-g or --group-flows]                        # aggregate packet-based fingerprints to flow-based [-e or --experimental]                       # turns on all experimental features [-h or --help]                               # help text
 ```

 The input can be either a list of packet capture files or a network interface.